Alan Kelly Jr.: International career

 Kelly won 34 caps for the Republic of Ireland, and was a member of the Republic's 1994 and 2002 World Cup squads.
 He was the team's second-choice goalkeeper on both occasions (behind Packie Bonner and Shay Given respectively), and never played in a World Cup game.
 In 1999 he was named as FAI Senior International Player of the Year.

 Later career

 In the summer of 2006, Kelly was goalkeeping coach for the Soccer-Academy camps, located in Virginia, Maryland, Delaware and Pennsylvania in the United States.

-He is the goalkeeping coach at Everton F.C.

 After spending 18 months at Preston North End's Centre of Excellence Kelly became the new goalkeeping coach following the dismissal of Phil Brown and appointment of David Unsworth as caretaker manager.
 He left the post in August 2017.
 In October, he linked up again with Unsworth, who was the newly appointed caretaker manager of Premier League club Everton.
-In December 2019 he joined John Ebbrell and Francis Jeffers as the coaching team supporting caretaker manager Duncan Ferguson, who took over Evertons first team, after Marco Silva was sacked on 5 December.
+In December 2019 he joined John Ebbrell and Francis Jeffers as the coaching team supporting caretaker manager Duncan Ferguson, who took over Everton's first team, after Marco Silva was sacked on 5 December.

+On 13 August 2024 Everton confirmed Kelly had departed the club.